typedb/typedb-docs/README.md

 ---

-## Branch Definitions
+## Branches

-This repository will have at most 2 branches, `master` and `development`, which are describe below.
+At any given time, this repository has at least 1 and at most 2 branches, i.e. `master` and `development`.

-### Master
+### Master Branch

 The master branch contains the content for the live documentation of the current release.
-PRs that have the `master` branch as their _base_, contain one or more of the following changes:
-- fixing a linguistic mistake
-- reflecting a change in the terminology
-- rephrasing textual content
-- adding complementary content to an existing feature
-- updating images
-- other changes of the same nature

-Given a PR made on `master` that can and should be reflected in the next release as well, a second identical (or slightly different) PR needs to be made on the [`development` branch](#development).
-The steps required to issue the second PR is as follows.
-While on the _head_ branch of the first PR, run:
+Unless the changes to be made in docs, are with regards to the documentaton of a new feature that is yet to be released, they are all meant to be made on the _master_ branch.

+If at the time of submitting changes to _master_, the _development_ is also present, then changes made on the master branch need to be made on the development branch as well.
+To avoid bring unwanted changes to the developmet branch, commits need to be cherry picked for the PR with _development_ as its base.
+The steps to accomplish this are as follows.

 1. `git checkout development`
 2. `git pull <name of the graknlabs/docs remote> development`
 3. `git checkout -b <name of the branch to be the head of the upcoming PR>`